 ►The Big Picture: Draw conclusions about the ways in which this film, and film in general, impacts our understanding of both our history and contemporary North American thought.
 What does it mean to live in a culture which focuses so intently on entertainment?
 What is the role of historical film?
 Do the intentions of the film contradict the results?
 What is art?
 What is (or what might be) the role of the arts, especially film?
 What does it mean to make artificial constructions based on “fact?”
 How do the entertainment media influence culture, politics, faith, education, etc.?
 What does it mean to have cultural power—and do people who make films have it?
 What is the nature of the American Story?
 Is it anchored in truth?
 Can movies be historically accurate but miss the point?
 Can they be built of fabrications/imagination and still present a cultural truth?
 Is it possible to make a film which deals responsibly and ethically with history?
 What is the role of cinema in our lives?

-►One MLA works cited page (minimum of four sources) will be due at the end of your presentation.
+►One MLA works cited page per group (minimum of four sources) will be due at the end of your presentation.
 Group members will receive identical grades on the presentation as a whole.
 The Final Reflection will be turned in as part of the final portfolio and graded individually for one half of your individual final presentation grade.

 10% Appropriate Choice of film/scene

 20% Cinematic Elements/Technical Explication (include at least 2 sources)